Police search for 4 to 6 bodies at site where Michigan child killer buried teen

 Arthur Ream's prior

-In 1975, Ream was charged with taking indecent liberties with a child and sentenced to five years in prison, according to Michigan Department of Corrections records.
+Ream was charged in the 1970s with taking indecent liberties with a child -- a teen hitchhiker -- and sentenced to five years in prison, according to Michigan Department of Corrections records.
+He went to prison for the crime in 1974 and got out in 1978, the year before Kimberly King disappeared, Dwyer said.

 In 1996, he pleaded guilty to third-degree criminal sexual conduct with a minor between 13 and 15 years old, the records show.
 A judge handed down a 15-year sentence, which Ream was serving when he was implicated in Cindy Zarzycki's murder.

 According to court records from a failed 2010 appeal of his murder conviction, Ream knew Cindy through his son, Scott, who was dating the 13-year-old.